f5devcentral/f5-agility-labs-nginx/docs/class14/module3/module3a.rst

 Paul has been interested in ways to make his job easier while enabling others in his organization to be self-sufficient.
 To this end, Paul has developed a base template for NIM to deploy proxy services for applications using his organizations preferred configuration practices.
 Paul is one of a few in his organization that is comfortable with NGINX configuration, so he wants to make it easy for others to be able to deploy their applications on NGINX.

-Acting as Paul, you will test the template imported in the previous section by actually deploying it to provide an HTTP proxy for the PyGoat application.
+Acting as Paul, you will test the template imported in the previous section by actually deploying it to provide an HTTP proxy for the Juice Shop application.
+We will then use the template to configure and deploy the PyGoat application.
 The PyGoat application has already been installed on the workloads server for you.

 **Application 1 - Basic Proxy for Juice Shop**